pyinat/naturtag/README.md

 * [See Also](#see-also)

 ## Use Cases
-The purpose of this is to take some of the useful information from your own observations and embed it in your local photo collection.
+The purpose of this is to take some of the useful information from your own iNaturalist observations and embed it in your local photo collection.

 ### Metadata for local photo organization
 If you like the way you can search and filter your observations on iNaturalist.org and its mobile